Tuesday, January 31, 2012

 Eugenie and Hetta end up back in France, via a wayward balloon trip in a last minute escape from the clutches of Guy Deschamps.
 Once in France they are helped by those fighting the revolution.
 They eventually meet up with Julien who has returned to his country to continue fighting for peace.
 In pursuit, is Deschamps, who is determined to capture Eugenie and kill de Fortin, thus raising his profile with Goullet and ultimately Robespierre.
 Goullet's motives are more personal - he is out for revenge, the details of which the reader learns near the end of the book.

 For the most part, The Traitor's Smile was an exceptionally exciting read, even if it was a bit predictable and even a little familiar.
 The Traitor's Smile is reminiscent of The Scarlet Pimpernel books written by Baroness Orczy.
-There are some similarities between the storyline of the two books, but the Pimpernel books are by far, better written and very very romantic.
-If you haven't read them, and you love historical fiction AND romance, I highly recommend the entire series by Baroness Orczy.
+There are some similarities between the storyline of the two books, but the Pimpernel books are by far, better written.
+If you haven't read them, and you love historical fiction AND romance, the entire series by Baroness Orczy is highly recommended.

 The characters are well developed even if our heroine, Eugenie, is at times frustratingly naive.
 Elliott's portrayal of the decay of France and the decline into anarchy is well done.
 Young readers will get a true sense of how a the French citizen's attempted to forge a new path for their country but inevitably lost the jewels of justice and liberty.

-One aspect of the book I did not like was the attempt at romance.
-Romantic sections read like cheap paperback romances and were out of character with the quality of the writing in the rest of the book.
+The story is marred by romantic sections that read like cheap paperback romances and were out of character with the quality of the writing in the rest of the book.

 Book Details: